Your wedding invitations will surely make an impression to your prospective guests and at the same time, invites can make them feel very special.

-Unless they are close friends and family who are intimately involved with your lives and the big celebration, your wedding invitations are the first contact many of your guests have with your wedding, how they are designed and worded will have a big impact on what they will expect.
+Unless they are close friends and family who are intimately involved with your lives and the big celebration, your wedding invitations are the first contact many of your guests have with your wedding.
+How they are designed and worded will have a big impact on what to expect.

 There is a volume of information on the correct wedding invitation etiquette out there.
 Which rules you abide by with your invitations also goes a long way to show what kind of wedding you are planning.
 Here are some frequently asked questions about wedding invitation rules.

 - When should I send the wedding invitations?
-The general rule is 8 to 12 weeks before the wedding.
+The general rule is 8 -12 weeks before the wedding.
 It gives everybody time to plan, particularly if you have out-of-town guests who will need to travel.

 - Where do I put the information about dress code?
 The dress code information is generally placed at the bottom right-hand corner.

 The perfect wedding invitation will tell your guests everything they need to know about your wedding.

 - Let the graphics and design speak for you.
 A formal or traditional wedding should be on high-quality paper, with simple stylised design and coloured black and white.
 If you are having a beach wedding, let your colour choices reflect that too.
 Maybe you are having a themed wedding, in which case your wedding invitations should also be in theme.